ThiesDS/statisticscommunicated/content/post/cognitive-biases.md

 I can give a number of examples where people have fallen for cognitive biases when making decissions - that is not only other people, but quite often myself.
 But the most frequent bias I am faced with when working as a data scientist in a company is the *confirmation bias*.

+-->

 <!-- Short and precise motivation goes here -->
+I guess, hello world!
+With my first blog post ever I want to talk about something very basic for the data science profession.
+That is how people gain knowledge about the world?
+As data scientist we are trained on extracting insights from data using statistics and programming.
+However, this is rarely true for regular individuals in an organization.
+Data science strives to help people build knowledge and make better decissions.
+However, in my limited experience of almost two years as practitioning data scientist I have found a lot of people making biased decissions - not only other people, me likewise.
+What I observed many times I spoke with people was that they were exposed to something called *confirmation bias*, which is well studied and one of the most freqently observed *cognitive bias*.

 <!-- Description of the content goes here -->